-Dallas Taylor Memorial Prize: Awarded to the student enrolled in ENGL 3500 Creative Writing for distinguished achievement in the course.
+Dallas Taylor Memorial Prize: Awarded for distinguished achievement in a creative writing course.

 Doris Benson Scholarship in Drama: Awarded to students with excellent academic standing, enrolled full-time in the Faculty of Arts, in the Bachelor of Arts (Advanced) in Drama, Bachelor of Arts (General) in Drama, or any other Bachelor of Arts degree with a declared Theatre (Minor).